Santu-kumar364/Task-Management-System/README.md

 # **Task-Management-System**
-I built a **Task-Management-System** to help users efficiently manage their daily tasks.
-The application provides a simple and intuitive interface to **add, edit, and delete tasks**, ensuring better productivity and organization.
+This application is built using **React** for the frontend and **Spring Boot** for the backend, allowing users to **create, fetch, and delete tasks seamlessly.** The goal is to provide a simple and efficient task management solution with a smooth user experience.

 ## **Features**
  **Task Management** – Create, update, and delete tasks.